Return to News & Insights

 Agents build entity profiles for brands by aggregating data from every structured source they can access: your website schema, your Google Business Profile, your LinkedIn company page, your Crunchbase listing, your industry directory entries, and any other structured data associated with your brand.
 When these sources agree, your entity trust score is high.
 When they disagree, even on minor details like your founding year or your exact office address, it degrades trust.

-We call this "entity entropy."
-The more inconsistent your brand data is across the web, the higher your entity entropy, and the lower your trust score.
-Our auditing tool checks brand consistency across 23 structured data sources, and the average enterprise has significant inconsistencies across 8 or more sources.
+Call this entity entropy.
+The more inconsistent your brand data is across the web, the higher your entity entropy and the lower your trust score.
+A practical audit covers the highest-weight structured sources: Google Business Profile, LinkedIn, Crunchbase, Wikipedia (where present), industry directories, partner websites, and any data aggregator that feeds LLM training pipelines.
+Discrepancies in founding year, address, employee count, or service description are the most common and most damaging.
 Common discrepancies include outdated addresses, inconsistent company descriptions, mismatched employee counts, and conflicting service offerings.

 The fix is tedious but essential: audit every structured mention of your brand across the web and harmonise the data.
 This includes Google Business Profile, LinkedIn, Crunchbase, industry directories, partner websites, and any other source where your brand data appears in a structured format.